mimecast/dtail/doc/testing.md

 2. Integration tests (automatic)
 3. Semi-manual tests with DTail server instances running in Docker.

+Also, not actually testing, DTail is being linted and vetted before each release.
+For this run `make lint` and `make vet` at the top level source directory.

 ## Unit tests

 To run all the unit tests simply run the following make command at the top level source directory: